ocean-mapping-group/ocean-mapping-group.github.io/grid/calcXYZ.md

 | `-flen <value>` | Specifies the camera's focal length in millimeters, used in the 3D reconstruction calculations. | `50.0` |
 | `-csep <value>` | Specifies the camera separation (baseline) in millimeters, used in the 3D reconstruction calculations. | `220.0` |
 | `-v` | Enable verbose output, printing detailed information during processing. | |

+## How It Works
+1.  **File Opening:** Opens the input correlation coefficient map (`-coeff`), parallax map (`-parallax`), and the output XYZ file.
+If `-spix` is used, it opens the sub-pixel input file instead of the parallax map.
+2.  **Header Reading:** Reads the `JHC_header` from the correlation coefficient map.
+3.  **Parameter Setup:** Initializes `focal_length`, `camera_separation`, and `min_coefficient` from command-line arguments.
+4.  **Pixel Iteration:** Iterates through each pixel in the input image grids:
+    *   Reads the correlation coefficient and parallax value for the current pixel.
+    *   If the coefficient is above `min_coefficient` (and the parallax value is valid):
+        *   **3D Coordinate Calculation:** Uses the `focal_length`, `camera_separation`, and parallax value to calculate the 3D X, Y, Z coordinates for that pixel.
+This involves trigonometric calculations based on stereo geometry.
+        *   Writes the X, Y, Z coordinates to the output ASCII file.
+5.  **Sub-pixel Mode (`-spix`):** If this option is used, the tool reads pre-computed sub-pixel solutions (X, Y, Z coordinates) directly from the specified ASCII file, bypassing the image processing steps.

+## Output Files
+*   `<output.xyz>`: An ASCII file containing `X Y Z` coordinates for each valid point.

+## Dependencies
+*   `array.h`: For `JHC_header` structure.
+*   `support.h`: For general utility functions and error handling.
+*   `math.h`: For mathematical functions.

+## Notes
+This tool is fundamental for generating 3D point clouds from stereo imagery, which can then be used for terrain modeling or other spatial analyses.
+The quality of the output point cloud heavily depends on the accuracy of the input parallax and correlation coefficient maps, as well as the calibration parameters (`-flen`, `-csep`).